Approval and terms

 Documents for the fall round of the competition are usually accepted in September.
 Application deadlines will be announced in spring on the HSE website and the website of the HSE Fund for Educational Innovation.

 Complete a standard application form and prepare attachments with a description of the completed or planned development.
-Email these documents to the contact person and submit signed hard copy of the application documents to the Fund for Educational Innovation at 20 Ulitsa Myasnitskaya, Room 443 or 403, or by fax to +7-495-621-43-72.
+Email these documents to the contact person and submit a signed hard copy of the application documents to the Fund for Educational Innovation at Room G 613, 11 Pokrovsky blvd, or by fax to +7-495-621-43-72.

 For details please check the website of the Fund for Educational Innovation.